WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 by PSTN termination and origination providers who do not utilize cloud platforms

-REQ10: The solution shall build-in callerID security and protections from robocalling at the outset
+REQ10: The solution shall require authentication and encryption, with no opportunity to disable them.
+Furthermore, it will require secure callerID, with no provision for insecure callerID

 REQ11: The solution shall provide low latency for media